Trump campaign chief lends name to penny stock tied to felon

 Share via Email

-WASHINGTON — An Associated Press investigation reveals that the political strategist and online guru who was just named as President Donald Trump's 2020 campaign manager has a close financial relationship with a penny-stock firm tied to a convicted fraudster.
+WASHINGTON — The political strategist and online guru who was named President Donald Trump's 2020 campaign manager Tuesday has a close financial relationship with a penny-stock firm with a questionable history that includes longstanding ties to a convicted fraudster, according to an Associated Press investigation.

-Brad Parscale sold his digital marketing company in August for $10 million to CloudCommerce Inc., a firm with a controversial past.
+Brad Parscale, who played a key role in Trump's 2016 election victory, signed a $10 million deal in August to sell his digital marketing company to CloudCommerce Inc. As part of the deal, Parscale currently serves as a member of California-based company's management team.

+The company touts itself as "a global provider of cloud-driven e-commerce and mobile commerce solutions."
+Records reviewed by the AP raise questions about its current finances and its rocky past.

+CloudCommerce's operations have not turned a profit in nearly a decade.
+The company's most recent quarterly earnings showed it has spent more than $19 million in investor money since its creation nearly two decades ago and has only $107,000 in cash on hand.

 In 2006, a top executive at the company, which was operating under a different name at the time, was caught in an FBI bribery sting and later pleaded guilty to securities fraud.
-The company says the former executive no longer has any connection to the company.
-Documents indicate the former executive has been involved in corporate decisions in recent years.
+Documents reviewed by the AP indicate he remained involved in CloudCommerce's major corporate decisions in recent years.